 Background

-This small mammal belongs to the Viverridae family.
+This small mammal is part of the Viverridae family.
 The three subspecies of the banded palm civet were found in Sumatra, Broneo, Peninsula, Thailand and Burma.
 The species lives in high altitudes and inhabits peat swamp forests, acacia plantations and tropical rainforests etc. Their population is fast declining due to deforestation and uncontrolled hunting.

 Appearance